 Can I mitigate or contest an infraction without coming to court?

 Yes.
 You may explain the circumstances surrounding the commission of the infraction, contest the infraction or request deferred findings by mail or email.
-Send your explanation and any documentary evidence you would like the judge to consider to the court at the mailing or email address on the back of this brochure.
+Send your explanation and any documentary evidence you would like the judge to consider to the court at the mailing or email address at the bottom of this page.
 The court will review your explanation and send you a written response.
 Decisions on contested-by-mail cases cannot be appealed.
-Your matters must be received or postmarked no later than the hearing date, if a hearing is set, or within fifteen days of the day you received the citation.
+Your matters must be received or postmarked no later than the hearing date, if a hearing is set, or within thirty days of the day you received the citation.

 May I have a lawyer?